Privacy Policy

 Typical data collected in research contexts may include:

-- Timestamps and session identifiers
+- Timestamps and per-session identifiers as described above

 3. Legal Basis for Processing